 Acorn Fostering Services' senior management team have a wealth of experience and expertise in the field of fostering and social care.
-All the Directors hold management qualifications.
-Two of the Directors are qualified social workers registered with Social Work England.
+The Directors hold management qualifications.
+One of the Directors are qualified social worker registered with Social Work England.

-The Registered Manager is a qualified social worker, registered with Social Work England, has a management qualification with substantial experience in the field of child care and fostering.
-The Registered Manager is responsible for the overall operation of the agency and the development of services to foster carers, children and young people.
+The Registered Manager (Designate) is a qualified social worker, registered with Social Work England, has a management qualification with substantial experience in the field of child care and fostering.
+The Manager is responsible for the overall operation of the agency and the development of services to foster carers, children and young people.